 INNOVATE – Adoption of Agricultural Innovations through Non-Traditional Financial Services, is a three-year initiative implemented by MEDA and funded by the International Development Research Centre (IDRC).
 With a portfolio of 10 projects, MEDA is assessing the potential of non-traditional finance to enable large scale adoption of agricultural innovations among women and men smallholder farmers in South Asia, South America and East Africa.

-The INNOVATE learning agenda features a series of publications, learning events, and final conference based on core themes emerging from the portfolio, including customer centricity; smallholder household norms; smallholder products and services; and policy and ecosystems change.
+The INNOVATE learning series features a series of publications, learning events, and final conference based on core themes emerging from the portfolio, including customer centricity; smallholder household norms; smallholder products and services; and policy and ecosystems change.

 How does customer centricity enable firms/organizations design and offer products and services that meet smallholder customer needs and demand?